doublesymmetry/react-native-track-player/docs/docs/guides/play-button.md

 To help with this logic, the API has two utilities:

 1. The `useIsPlaying()` hook.
 This returns `{playing: boolean | undefined, bufferingDuringPlay: boolean | undefined}`, which you can consult to render your play button correctly.
 You should render a spinner if `bufferingDuringPlay === true`; otherwise render according to `playing`.
 Values are `undefined` if the player isn't yet in a state where they can be determined.
-2. The `async isPlaying()` function, which returns whether the TrackPlayer is (attempting to) play at any point.
+2. The `async isPlaying()` function, which returns the same result as `useIsPlaying()`, but can be used outside of React components (i.e. without hooks).
 Note that you can't easily just instead call `getPlaybackState()` to determine the same answer, unless you've accounted for the issues mentioned above.